asfathahamed/EDGE-Components-Hackathon-2019/README.md

 # Locate On Map

 Locate on Map is a web component developed using angular 7 and bootstrap which is used to locate places on map.
-Further User can search for hospitals, schools, ATM near by location specified and also find directions from source place to destination place.
+Further user can search for near by hospitals, schools, ATM etc for specified location and also find directions from source place to destination place.